qmk/qmk_firmware/keyboards/ymdk_bface/README.md

 4. Place your keyboard into reset by shorting the jumper on the left edge of the PCB..
 5. Flash the board by typing `bootloadHID -r` followed by the path to your `.hex` file.

+Another method for Mac or Linux:
-Another method after you've installed `bootloadHID` is using the `./util/atmega32a_program.py` program included in QMK.
+After installing `bootloadHID`, you can use the `./util/atmega32a_program.py` program included in QMK.
 You will need to have `python` and the `pyusb` library installed.

-Then you can run this to compile the firmware and flash the board without using the Jumper:
+Then you can run this to compile the firmware and flash the board without using the jumper:
 ```
 make ymdk_bface:default:program
 ```